szymon6927/szymonmiks.pl/blog/content/post/07-optimistic-locking-with-python/index.md

 ## Examples

-For the purpose of this artilce I have figured out the simple *Wallet* object, where we can increase and decrease the balance.

-For the purpose of this article, I have figured out the simple Wallet object, where we can increase and decrease the balance.
+For this article, I have figured out the simple *Wallet* object, where we can increase and decrease the balance.

 The requirements look like that: